 The Art Gallery of Nova Scotia collects, preserves, and exhibits visual arts for the benefit of residents and visitors to Nova Scotia.
-Over 17,000 works are currently in the Permanent and Study Collections.
+Nearly 19,000 works are currently in the Permanent and Study Collections.
 New works are added by donation, bequest, and purchase.

 The Gallery's collection focuses on works by: